Parties

 Your Party

-The core policy problem is that the party's founding issues are being adopted by the party it split from.
-Sultana left Labour over the two child benefit cap.
-Labour scrapped the cap at the November 2025 Budget.
-The defining issue that catalysed the split is no longer distinctive.
-Your Party opposed arms sales to Israel and supported Palestinian recognition.
-Labour recognised Palestine on 21 September 2025.
-Another founding position partially adopted by the parent party.
-When the party you left steals your commitments, differentiation collapses.
+Its bigger problem is that the causes it was founded on are being answered by the party it broke from.
+Sultana left Labour over the two-child benefit cap, which Labour scrapped in the November 2025 Budget.
+Your Party opposed arms sales to Israel and backed Palestinian statehood; the government recognised Palestine on 21 September 2025.
+On the issues that defined the split, the distance from Labour has narrowed.

 Your Party's manifesto vs record, 11 themes →